Skip to main content Skip to footer

 Set baselines and realistic targets to identify challenges quickly.
 Key leading indicators include:

-• Content velocity metrics: publishing frequency, content depth scores, and topic coverage expansion.
+• Content velocity metrics: Publishing frequency, content depth scores, and topic coverage expansion.

-• Technical health indicators: page speed improvements, crawl error resolution rates, and mobile optimization scores.
+• Technical health indicators: Page speed improvements, crawl error resolution rates, and mobile optimization scores.

-• Engagement signals: time on page, bounce rate improvements, and internal link click-through rates.
+• Engagement signals: Time on page, bounce rate improvements, and internal link click-through rates.

 Build executive dashboards for SEO insights